Ephesoft-Labs/Transact.Integration.Workato/README.md

 1)  Add the following two plugins to the batch classes export module **CUSTOM_EXPORT_PLUGIN** and **EXPORT_SCRIPTING_PLUGIN**
 > **Note:** the order of the plugins is important.
 The CUSTOM_EXPORT_PLUGIN needs execute before the EXPORT_SCRIPTING_PLUGIN.
 2) Configure the **CUSTOM_EXPORT_PLUGIN** for each document type you wish to export from the batch class to a Workato.
 This will be the JSON payload that will be submitted to the Workato recipe.
-    - Use the information in the [Custom Export Plugin Product documentation](https://ephesoft.com/docs/products/transact/features-and-functions/administrator/moduleplugin-configuration/export-module/custom-export-plugin-configuration-and-user-guide/) to build your custom JSON object
+    - Use the information in the [Custom Export Plugin Product documentation](https://ephesoft.com/docs/products/transact/features-and-functions/administrator/moduleplugin-configuration/export-module/custom-export-plugin-configuration-and-user-guide/) to build your custom JSON object.
+You can also use the example JSON schema text file that is linked above.
+You will need to update the Document Level Fields accordingly based on the document you are configuring the JSON export for.
     - **Important** you must use the following configuration for the **File Name** for the Export Metadata File.  **\~BI:Identifier\~-\~DOC:Identifier\~** The Export Script we use will use this naming convention.
     - **Important** The **Folder Path** must match the configuration that you configure in the Export Script in the 3rd step.
   ![customconnector Image](/screenshots/1.png)